xmppo/node-xmpp-bosh/whats_changed.md

 ### v0.6.2

-* *package.json* now has dependencies with *=* instead of *>=* to prevent future versions of dependencies breaking node-xmpp-bosh with API incompatible changes (e.g. log4js).
+* *package.json* now has dependencies with *=* instead of *>=* to prevent future versions of dependencies breaking node-xmpp-bosh with API incompatible changes (e.g. log4js)

-* Minor fixes, which reduce the memory footprint.
+* Minor fixes, which reduce the memory footprint

 * Updated EventPipe dependency to v0.0.5

+* Fix broken GET handler - the Content-Length header was trimming down the output

+* More robust XML parsing using the SAX (expat) parser. reset() the parser on error - avoid re-constructing the parser on a parsing error and better isolation for multiple streams

 ### v0.6.1